Strong shift equivalence and algebraic K-theory: Background and applications

 The elementary stabilizer as a subgroup of $K_1(\calR)$ appeared in a related context in \cite{BS05} (see Remark \ref{festabBS05remark}).

 {\bf Motivation and applications.} The results in this paper have been used to answer (in the negative) a question of Parry \cite[Sec.
 4.4]{pst2009} about a possible extension of Liv\v{s}ic theory to finite group extensions of shifts of finite type, and have significantly clarified the structure of their algebraic invariants \cite{BoSc2}.
 They have also been used to show that two old conjectures about the algebraic structure of nonnegative matrices are equivalent \cite{BoSc3}.

+\begin{remark} The papers \cite{BoSc3,BoSc2} appealed to the incorrect claim in our original arXiv post \cite{BoSc1} that $\ear$ is always trivial (see Remark \ref{meaculpa}).
+However, the arguments of \cite{BoSc3} go through unchanged, with appropriate reference to Theorem \ref{aplusn} in place of \cite[Theorem 2.1]{BoSc3}.
+In \cite{BoSc2}, after replacing Theorem 2.2(2) with a reference to Theorem \ref{aplusn} below, the theorems and proofs remain correct, with one amendment: in Theorem 6.4 of \cite{BoSc2}, there should be added the assumption that the elementary stabilizer $ E(A,\Z G)$ (see (Defn. \ref{eardefn})) is trivial.
+By Theorem \ref{classesinOmega}, for every finite group $G$, $ E(A,\Z G)$ is trivial for many matrices $A$, e.g. for every $A$ invertible over $\Z G$ (also note Cor. \ref{localizationexample}).
+Thus the revised Theorem 6.4 still provides for every finite group $G$ with nontrivial $NK_1(\Z G)$ many cases in which the answer to Parry's question is decisively no. \end{remark}

 In \cite{BKR2013}, a three part program for understanding SSE for positive real matrices was proposed.
 One part, understanding the refinement of SSE by SE for subrings of $\R$, is addressed by the current paper.

 One ``application'' of a result describing the refinement of SE by SSE is that one acquires constraints on what proofs might possibly work.
 For example, the main result of \cite{BKR2013} had a hypothesis of SSE (not SE) of two matrices over a subring of $\R$.
 We now know that hypothesis is not an artifact of the proof.